JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-16-the_learning_quadrant.markdown

 # The Learning Quadrants

-After reflecting on my typical learning schedule, I've realized that I could categorize the ways I absorb information in 4 areas - Let's call them **The Learning Quadrants**:
+After reflecting on my typical learning schedule, I've realized that I could categorize the ways I absorb information in 4 areas

+Let's call them **The Learning Quadrants**:

 ![The Learning Quadrants]({{ "assets/images/learning_quadrants/basic_learning_quadrants.png" | absolute_url }})

-## The Axis: Attention and Goal
+## The Axes: Attention and Goal

-The Quadrant has two axis of interpretation.
+The Quadrant has two axes of interpretation.

-The _Attention_ axis is related to the level of concentration that I use during the learning process.
+The **_Attention_ axis** is related to the level of concentration used during the learning process.

 For instance, if I am reading a technical book and taking notes, I can classify this activity as _Deep_ in Attention, because I close my mind to any other sort of information*.
-On the other hand, if I am copying information from hand-written notes to a mindmap software, probably my mind can be significally free - therefore, I can say this is a _Shallow_ Attention activity.
+On the other hand, if I am copying information from hand-written notes to a mindmap software, probably my mind can be significally free - therefore, I can say this is a _Shallow_ in Attention activity.

 \* I like to listen to music during Deep Attention activities, but they serve just as background noise.

 The second axis is related to the level of structure in the activity - the _Goal_ axis.
 Back to the technical book, if my goal is to read it cover to cover throughout months to master its topic, I can say that this is a _Specific_ Goal activity.
-However, if I will watch 15 Youtube videos talking about investments, programming, testing, fitness, and the latests political scandal, I can say this is a _Exploratory_ Goal activity: I am learning all the time, but the goal is to walk around as much as possible in the hope to stumble in something deeply interesting from time to time..
+However, if I will watch 15 Youtube videos talking about investments, programming, testing, fitness, and the latest political scandal, I can say this is a _Exploratory_ Goal activity: I am learning all the time, but the goal is to walk around as much as possible in the hope to stumble in something interesting eventually...

 ## Examples in the Four Areas